5 Liberating Stretches To Try If You Hold All Of Your Stress In Your Neck

 3. Grounded Tipover Tuck

-Start in child's pose, and then bring the top of your head to the ground (or a mat).
-Then, slowly begin to gently roll the top of your head around on the floor, and pay close attention to your body as you feel different areas providing different forms of release to your neck.
+Start in child's pose, then bring the top of your head to the ground (or a mat).
+Slowly begin to gently roll the top of your head around on the floor, and pay close attention to your body as you feel different areas providing different forms of release to your neck.

 This stretch will relax any funky business going on in your neck, and it'll be a kickass head massage.